Vanilla JavaScript

 Section titled “With Output Sinks”Use .pipe() to route session data to your backend automatically when getData() is called:

-import { WriteTrack, webhook } from 'writetrack';
+import { WriteTrack } from 'writetrack';import { webhook } from 'writetrack/pipes';

 const tracker = new WriteTrack({ target: document.querySelector('#response-field')!,});